Bureau of Public Affairs

-The Bureau of Public Affairs (PA) was the part of the United States Department of State that carries out the Secretary of State's mandate to help Americans understand the importance of foreign policy.
-The Bureau was led by the Assistant Secretary of State for Public Affairs.
-On May 28, 2019, the bureau merged with the Bureau of International Information Programs into the Bureau of Global Public Affairs, and the duties of the Assistant Secretary of State merged into the duties of the Assistant Secretary of State for Global Public Affairs.
+The Bureau of Public Affairs (PA) was the part of the United States Department of State that carries out the secretary of state's mandate to help Americans understand the importance of foreign policy.
+The bureau was led by the assistant secretary of state for public affairs.
+On May 28, 2019, the bureau merged with the Bureau of International Information Programs into the Bureau of Global Public Affairs, and the duties of the assistant secretary of state merged into the duties of the assistant secretary of state for global public affairs.

-The PA Bureau pursues the State Department's mission to inform the American people and to feed their concerns and comments back to the policymakers.
-It accomplishes this in a variety of ways, which include:
+The PA Bureau pursued the State Department's mission to inform the American people and to feed their concerns and comments back to the policymakers.
+It accomplished this in a variety of ways, which included: